Skip to Content

 © tamaraah

 Slicked-back hair is a classic look that exudes sophistication and style.
 This ’90s favorite involves using gel or pomade to smooth the hair back, creating a polished appearance.
+It’s suitable for both men and women and can be adapted for formal events or casual outings.

 17. Cornrows